 5. The Spark in Frankenstein

 There's plenty of light and dark imagery in Shelley's novel, but it's that spark we remember.
 Why?
 Because...Hollywood.
 The book describes the spark, but it's the 1931 movie that burned it into our brains with an added bolt of lightning.
 Fire...bad.
 Spark...good.

 6. Matches in Like Water for Chocolate

 According to a woman named Morning Light (again with the light imagery), every person has a box of matches inside them that must be lit.
-That’s a metaphor if we’ve ever seen one—and one that we’ll probably be talking about for a while.
+She should get together with Forrest Gump.
+That would be one flamin'-hot box of chocolates.

 7. The Candle in Othello

-Most people have a pretty positive association with blowing out candles: it’s what we do on our birthdays before chowing down on some delicious cake.
+Most people have a pretty positive association with blowing out candles: it's what we do on our birthdays before chowing down on some delicious cake.
 Well, sorry to put a damper on your b-day traditions, but in Othello, blowing out candles is synonymous with strangling your wife to death.
-No wonder we still remember that candle.
+Like...her rendition of "Happy Birthday" wasn't that bad.

 8. Elton John's "Candle in the Wind"

 If it didn't stick the first time, Elton's reprisal of "Candle in the Wind" for Princess Di's passing made this one memorable.
 As the musician himself said, the "candle burned out long before [the] legend ever did."

 Here's to our faves that are dripping with light symbolism.